jorjiiie/CLtracEr/README.md

 # CLtracEr
 tracEr with OpenCL in C

-Currently implemented CPU side only, running on one thread

-Completely self contained, with no libraries
+Implemented with both single thread CPU and GPU, and connects to an OpenGL window to see real-time rendering (this destroys perf though)

-Supports diffuse, glossy, and transmissive shaders
+Supports diffuse, glossy, and transmissive (cpu only) shaders

 Currently only supports spheres, and does not have BVH support